- There have been several EV (electric vehicle) launches this year, with some being dubbed “Tesla-killers.”

 - Last week, Porsche unveiled its Taycan.
 While the model has attracted a lot of attention, it may also be providing a form of free advertisement for Tesla.

 - General Motors’ Chevy Bolt 2020 will reportedly have a higher range than Tesla’s Model 3.

 Established automakers have increased their focus on EVs.
 Last week, Porsche launched the Taycan, which reportedly has 30,000 pre-orders.
 Furthermore, Volkswagen has also fully sold the 30,000 units of its limited-edition ID.3.
-And General Motors (GM) announced last month that the Chevy Bolt 2020 would have a range of 259 miles, slightly higher than the Tesla (TSLA) Model 3’s standard range.
+And General Motors (GM) announced last month that the Chevy Bolt 2020 would have a range of 259 miles, which is slightly higher than the Tesla (TSLA) Model 3 base model’s standard range.
 However, it’s worth noting that sales of Chevy Bolt’s previous versions haven’t been remarkable.

 The movement toward EVs isn’t surprising.
 TSLA has forced automakers to rethink their business plans, and consumers are shifting toward EVs.
 However, EVs might not be profitable for automakers, as demonstrated by Tesla.
 The company’s frustrating losses have provided fodder to bears.

 There’s little denying that TSLA has established itself as a gold standard in the EV segment.
 In our view, every new EV launch by its peers is an advertisement for Tesla.
 Let’s look at why.

 Porsche unveiled the Taycan with much fanfare.
 However, even before the official unveiling, observers started comparing the Taycan with Tesla’s Model S, from price to range and performance.
 Therefore, in a way, the launch acted as a marketing campaign for Tesla.
 Similarly, when Ford released its F-150 all-electric prototype video in July, comparisons were drawn to TSLA’s upcoming pick-up truck.